11 Best Social Media Analytics Tools in 2021

 At Brand24, we use CoSchedule as our editorial calendar – it never let us down and we can surely recommend it to all small, medium and large businesses.

 The cool thing about CoSchedule is that it analyzes the performance of your social media posts and, on this basis, suggests improvements and recommends particular actions across all your social media channels, for example:

 What’s more, CoSchedule provides analytics of your social media posts, including:

 - Social engagement analytics: Analytics of interaction your social media posts receive

 - Social campaign report: Tracking across multiple platforms the performance of a campaign

-- Social profiles report: In-depth reports about performance of your social media channels
+- Audience insights: In-depth reports about performance of your social media channels

 - Social message analytics: Tracking engagement for particular posts